Common Read 2014-15

 Just Don’t Fall will be used in ACES100 and HLTH101 courses.

-Enhance the academic climate for 1st year students
+Enhance the academic climate for first year students

 Provide a common intellectual experience